QubesOS/qubes-doc/troubleshooting/install-nvidia-driver.md

 4. Blindly log in as user root
 5. Blindly run `dmesg > dmesg.out`
 6. Blindly run `reboot` (this will also serve to confirm that logging in as root, and running commands blindly is possible rather than, say, the kernel having hung or some such).
-   * Should this step fail, perhaps by the time step #3 was underaken, the OS hasn't finished coming up yet.
+   * Should this step fail, perhaps by the time step #3 was undertaken, the OS hasn't finished coming up yet.
 Please retry, possibly with a different TTY (say, 3 or 4 - so CTRL-ALT-F3?)

 ## Exfiltrate the dmesg outputs
 Allow the system to boot normally, log in as user root, and sneakernet the files off the system for analysis, review, bug logging, et cetera.